stanfordpython/python-assignments/assign4/README.md

 ## The Proposal

-*Due: Friday, May 20th at 11:59:59 PM*
+*Due: Thursday, May 18th at 11:59:59 PM*

 ![The Proposal](https://raw.githubusercontent.com/stanfordpython/python-assignments/master/assign4/proposal.png)

 As described in class, the purpose of the project proposal is for the course staff to ensure that the project is well-scoped and incorporates Python in some meaningful way.
 We can also suggest useful packages for your project.
 The better your proposal, the more we can assist you by pointing you away from common pitfalls and towards good solutions.

 You should use [`template.md`](https://github.com/stanfordpython/python-assignments/blob/master/assign4/template.md) as a starting template for your proposal.
-You can access the raw markdown [here](https://raw.githubusercontent.com/stanfordpython/python-assignments/master/assign4/template.md) or just copy-paste into a Google Doc.
+You can access the raw markdown [here](https://raw.githubusercontent.com/stanfordpython/python-assignments/master/assign4/template.md) or just copy-paste into a Google Doc to edit.
 See [`sampleproposal.md`](https://github.com/stanfordpython/python-assignments/blob/master/assign4/sampleproposal.md) for an example of what we’re looking for.
 Additionally, we've added some ideas to [`ideas.md`](https://github.com/stanfordpython/python-assignments/blob/master/assign4/ideas.md) if you're stuck.

-In order to submit the proposal, drop your file into our [Google Drive Folder](https://drive.google.com/open?id=0B-eHIhYpHrGDdHJzclFoem1rR1E).
+In order to submit the proposal, fill out our [Google Form](https://goo.gl/forms/OPSzQA6wgLONgj4G2) with the appropriate content.
 When we review your proposals, we'll look at the most recently added proposal.

 *Note: you can use late days on the project proposal, but hopefully you will complete the proposal on time so that we can get feedback to you sooner.*

 ## The Project

-*Due: Sunday, May 29th at 11:59:59 PM*
+*Due:*

-Implement the project you have proposed, incorporating feedback that we will return to you by Monday, May 23rd at the latest.
+Implement the project you have proposed, incorporating our feedback.
 You are free to begin working on the project before you hear from us.

-*Note: you can only use up to one late day on the final project!*

 ### Development Strategy and Hints